duffnshmrt/duff-linux/README.md

 ./xbps-src pkg calamares
 ```

 3. Assuming everything went well, step three is to create the ISO 🎉.
-Using KDE as an example:
+Make sure you are in this repo's directory.
+Then, using KDE as an example:

 ```
 sudo ./d77 -r /home/$USER/void-packages/hostdir/binpkgs/ -b kde -- -T d77void